 The focus on cost reduction has been led by the Finance Committee which ensures detailed scrutiny of Cost Improvement Programmes as well as gaining an in depth knowledge of the underlying financial position of the Trust.

-Patient level costing was again improved giving us detailed knowledge of our costs down to individual patients.
-The Executive Committee, the Board of Directors and Board of Governors are actively involved in the business planning and performance management processes established by the Trust and in maintaining strong links with stakeholders.
+The Executive Committee, the Board of Directors and Council of Governors are actively involved in the business planning and performance management processes established by the Trust and in maintaining strong links with stakeholders.

-During 2012/13 the Trust has:
+During 2013/14 the Trust has: